 If you have a spotty credit history, or no credit history, the Capital One Platinum Credit Card is worth considering, and it's a good way to build a credit record without paying an annual fee.

 Capital One does have a few restrictions on card approval.
 For example, you will not be approved if you have another Capital One card with a past due amount or an over-the-limit balance; if you have two or more open cards with Capital One or one that was charged off in the past 12 months.

 But as is the case with any credit card, it's important to go in with eyes wide open, recognize the high APR on this card from the get-go, stay diligent about making payments and not get in over your head.
 If and when you can get approved for a lower-rate card and can use it responsibly, by all means, do so.

-Aimed at people with the lowest credit scores, the Capital One® Secured Mastercard® requires a security deposit to be put down at application.
-The Capital One® Secured Mastercard® has an APR of 26.99% (Variable) and charges a $0 annual fee.
+Aimed at people with the lowest credit scores, the Secured Mastercard® from Capital One requires a security deposit to be put down at application.
+The Secured Mastercard® from Capital One has an APR of 26.99% (Variable) and charges a $0 annual fee.

-Take note: The Capital One® Secured Mastercard® cannot be upgraded to a different card, which means even after you get a bump up in your credit score, you may not have much use for this card.
-The card currently offers a refundable, minimum-security deposit of $49, $99 or $200 (note, you’ll need access to an authorized bank account to make your security deposit).
+Take note: The Secured Mastercard® from Capital One cannot be upgraded to a different card, which means even after you get a bump up in your credit score, you may not have much use for this card.
+The card currently offers a refundable, minimum-security deposit of $49, $99 or $200 (note, you'll need access to an authorized bank account to make your security deposit).

 Discover it® Secured

 The Discover it® Secured has a potential for rewards' perks.

 With the Discover it® Secured, you can establish your credit line by providing a refundable security deposit of at least $200 after being approved (you must provide your bank information when you submit your deposit).
 After eight months, Discover begins automatic reviews to determine if you can transition to an unsecured line of credit and have your deposit returned.